sematgt/devblog/content/pages/aboutme.md

 Now besides my full-time job as a DevOps & QA engineer, I learn full-stack web development and write an [open-source](https://github.com/sematgt) code in my spare time.

 I believe that documenting and sharing new knowledge helps to understand deeper the things you've researched.
-So I'm trying to share my new findings that aren't well highlighted on the web.
+So I try to share my new findings that aren't well highlighted on the web.
 I'll be very happy knowing if someone would solve his problem by reading one of my posts.

 🙌 This blog is inspired by [Kalle Hallden's](https://www.youtube.com/channel/UCWr0mx597DnSGLFk1WfvSkQ/channels), [Tania Rascia's](https://www.taniarascia.com/)  and [Flavio Copes's](https://flaviocopes.com/) works.